Reading F.C. Women: Management

-Reading F.C.
-Women Director of Women's and Girls' Football and First Team Manager is former captain of Reading F.C.
+From 2015, Reading F.C.
+Women Director of Women's and Girls' Football and First Team Manager was former captain of Reading F.C.
 Women, Kelly Chambers.
 Chambers took over from former manager Jayne Ludlow who stepped down to manage Wales.
-She is assisted by Head Coach Phil Cousins.
+She was assisted by Head Coach Phil Cousins.
+Both Chambers and Cousins left their respective roles in June 2023.